kimhaafi/G-code2grbl/README.md

 # G-code2grbl

-Parse G-code to grbl, quick and easy way of command machines through Arduino
+Parse G-code to grbl, quick and easy way to command machines through Arduino